davidcallanan/py-simple-math-interpreter/README.md

 ## Parser

-The parser analyzes the sequence of tokens to determine what is intended to happen and in what order.
+The parser analyzes the sequence of tokens to determine what is intended to happen and in what order, similarly to how we analyze the order of words in sentences to make sense of them.

-When the parser sees a number, followed by a plus operator, followed by another number, it passes on that the two numbers should be added together.
-In the case of a multiply operator added into the mix, the parser can determine that the two numbers next to the multiply operator should be multiplied first before the addition takes place.
+When the parser sees `NUMBER`, followed by `PLUS`, followed by `NUMBER`, it passes on that the two numbers should be added together.
+In the case of a multiply operation added into the mix, the parser can determine that the two numbers next to the multiply operator should be multiplied first before the addition takes place.

 The result is then pased on to the interpreter.